 Refugees and immigrants bravely leave behind everything to seek safety, a life free from fear, and the chance for a new start.
 Neighbors for Refugees is a 501(c)(3) Westchester non-profit and resettlement organization.
-We are a non-political, grassroots humanitarian group located in Westchester County, NY, organized to welcome Westchester refugees and other new Americans to Westchester and communities nearby.
-Westchester refugees and other new Americans, both here in our state and elsewhere.
+We are a non-political, grassroots humanitarian group located in Westchester County, NY, organized to welcome Westchester refugees and other new Americans, both here in our state and elsewhere.

 We envision Westchester as a place where new Americans may fully participate in our community, where families receive the resources needed to become self-supporting and thrive in a safe, welcoming environment.

 We advocate for the rights of refugees everywhere and work directly with refugee families to provide them with the necessary services, resources, and community support to bolster their resilience, achieve self-sufficiency and thrive in their new homes.

 Frank Pierson, Vice President & Director